 Conclusion

-CubeAPM stands out as the only platform purpose-built for Kubernetes teams, combining OpenTelemetry-native pipelines, full MELT coverage, smart sampling, and 800+ integrations with predictable per-GB pricing, CubeAPM consistently delivers 60–80% lower costs at scale without compromising visibility.
+CubeAPM stands out as the only platform purpose-built for Kubernetes teams, combining OpenTelemetry-native pipelines, full MELT coverage, smart sampling, and 800+ integrations with predictable per-GB pricing.
+CubeAPM consistently delivers 60–80% lower costs at scale without compromising visibility.